 |One ARV Drug Alone (Monotherapy)||Rapid development of resistance

-Inferior antiviral activity compared to combinations that include ≥3 ARV drugs
+Inferior antiviral activity compared to regimens that include ≥3 ARV drugs

-Monotherapy “holding” regimens are associated with more rapid CD4 cell count declines than nonsuppressive ART.
+Monotherapy “holding” regimens are associated with more rapid CD4 count declines than nonsuppressive ART.

 |Two NRTIs Alone||Rapid development of resistance

-Inferior antiviral activity compared to combinations that include ≥3 ARV drugs
+Inferior antiviral activity compared to regimens that include ≥3 ARV drugs

 |Not recommended for initial therapy

-Some clinicians may opt to continue this treatment in patients who are currently on two NRTIs alone and who achieve virologic goals.
+Some clinicians may opt to continue using two NRTIs alone in patients who achieve virologic goals with this regimen.

 |TDF plus ABC plus (3TC or FTC) as a Triple-NRTI Regimen||High rate of early viral failure when this triple-NRTI regimen was used as initial therapy in treatment-naive adults||No exceptions|